nguyenrtm/nguyenrtm.github.io/_pages/about.md

   - /about.html
 ---

-I am Binh-Nguyen Nguyen, a senior at University of Engineering and Technology, Vietnam National University, Hanoi.
+I am Binh-Nguyen Nguyen, a senior at University of Engineering and Technology, Vietnam National University, Hanoi (VNU-UET).
 My research works focus on Natural Language Processing, particularly on the areas of Data Efficiency Methods for NLP and NLP for Biomedical Text.

 Education
 -----
-+ Bachelor of Science in Computer Science <br>
++ Bachelors Degree in Computer Science <br>
 University of Engineering and Technology, Vietnam National University, Hanoi <br>
 _Aug 2021 - June 2025 (Expected)_